TobseTobse/DD-WRT_NordVPN/README.md

 Save this as **Firewall** with the button below.

 This is a [kill switch](https://en.wikipedia.org/wiki/Internet_kill_switch).
-I highly recommend doing this.
+We highly recommend doing this.
 With these rules you prevent the router from letting devices in the intranet access the internet if the VPN connection is down.

 In the DD-WRT menu navigate to _Services_ and enable SSHd.
 We will need this to connect to the router later.